nahid/apify/docs/Apify-Documentation.md

 ## Payload Types

-API Tester supports multiple payload types for flexibility in testing different types of API endpoints.
+Apify supports multiple payload types for flexibility in testing different types of API endpoints.
 This section details all available payload types and their specific configurations.

 | Payload Type | Description | Content-Type Header | Typical Use Cases |
 |--------------|-------------|---------------------|-------------------|